hixio-mh/angular-build/README.md

 ## Explains:
 #### angular-build.json
 The main configuration file to build your angular apps.
-Most of app configuration are the same as [angular-cli](https://github.com/angular/angular-cli).
+It is similar to or nearly the same as [angular-cli](https://github.com/angular/angular-cli).
 The following is an example configuration.
 ```<language>
 {
   "apps": [